Terminal Graph

 Dataflow

 Connections in Terminal Graph carry typed data between node ports.
-The DataflowRuntime validates type compatibility before a connection is established and rejects wiring between incompatible port types.
+They render as smooth S-curves between output and input ports.
+Optionally, add waypoints in Wiring Mode to route curves around obstacles.
+The runtime validates type compatibility before a connection is established and rejects wiring between incompatible port types.
+Utility nodes use signal payloads by default; continuous streams stay streams until a node such as Collect frames them.

 Port types